AndersDeath/diary2/000-current.md

 # 23 December - Friday - Yerevan - 85 day of immigration

 I met Oleg today and it was extrimely important because I don't know when I will see him next time.
 Moreover I saw his mother because she went to Yerevan in order to meet him.
 That's amazing.
 Also from the second try I got a KT. it's also good because I can go to a doctor with it.
 This is very important for my future efforts to fix teeth.
 From another side I did a lot of programming stuff today.
+The special prototype of telegram bot that will help me to learn armenian alphabet is also done.